-I find in difficult times it’s hard to see past the darkness…the pain, the hurt, the frustration.
+I find in difficult times it’s hard to walk in the light because we can’t see past the darkness…the pain, the hurt, the frustration.

 When overcome by life’s hardships, I tend to battle the darkness the best I can, meanwhile looking all around for a tiny ray of light to give me hope for a resolution to whatever it is I’m struggling with.